Coupled cluster theory: Towards an algebraic geometry formulation: Exponential parametrization

-We highlight that $\mathcal{H}_0$ consists only of the vacuum state.
-Recall that by Pauli's exclusion principle, a spin orbital can either be occupied or unoccupied, hence, any element in $\mathcal{F}$ can be expressed by means of an occupation vector, i.e., a $K$-tuple of zeros and ones determining the occupation of an individual spin orbital~\cite{helgaker2014molecular}.
-Said occupation vectors can be expressed in the compact bra-ket notation, i.e. $\phi = |k_1, k_2, \dots, k_K\rangle$ where $k_i\in\{0,1\}$ denotes the occpation number of the $i$-th spin orbital. \begin{remark} Consider the case of $K=4$ and $M=2$.
-Then the two particle state $\Phi[1,3]$ can be written as \end{remark} Next we define creation and annihilation operators that manipulate the occupation vectors by inserting and removing `1' entries, respectively. \begin{definition} Let $i\in \{ 0,..., K\}$.
-The fermionic creation operator $a_i^\dagger : \mathcal{F} \to \mathcal{F}$ is defined as
+which is the Grassmann algebra on $h=\mathcal{H}^{(1)}$.
+All vector spaces defined above are real vector spaces.
+Recall that by Pauli's exclusion principle, a spin-orbital can either be occupied or unoccupied, hence, any element in $\mathcal{F}$ can be expressed by means of an occupation vector, i.e., a $K$-tuple of zeros and ones determining the occupation of an individual spin-orbital~\cite{helgaker2014molecular}.
+Said occupation vectors can be expressed in the compact bra-ket notation, i.e., $\phi = |k_1, k_2, \dots, k_K\rangle$ where $k_i\in\{0,1\}$ denotes the occupation number of the $i$-th spin-orbital.
+We can now define the creation operator $a_i^\dagger:\mathcal{F} \to \mathcal{F}$ as taking the wedge product with the $i$-th basis vector of $h$ in $\mathcal{B}$, and the annihilation operator $a_i:\mathcal{F} \to \mathcal{F}$ as contracting with $i$-th basis element.